JeffreyWardman/trading_simulator/README.md

 The sum of 10 single-digit numbers is used by default to determine the range of possible values (and the default expected value depends on this.)

 To use a different number generator (i.e. different distribution), overwrite Simulator.number_generator and Simulator.get_expected_value function to replace the number generator and its expected value.

+Buys and sells are coloured green and red (respectively) regardless of value relative to expected value.

+All trades are logged and stored into a CSV with columns for the value when bought and sold.

 ### Installation